apache/beam-site/README.md

     $ jekyll build

-One built, all of the static content will be placed in the folder `content` inside of the root directory.
+Once built, all of the static content will be placed in the folder `content` inside of the root directory.
 The entire (static) Apache Beam website lives in `content`.

 ### Apache License